coder0987/Taroky/gameplay.md

     1 wins: Each losing team player pays that amount, winning team player earns triple 1 loses: Each winning team player earns that amount, losing team loses triple

-Povenost then becomes the dealer\
+Povinnost then becomes the dealer\
-The player directly counter-clockwise of Povenost becomes Povenost\
+The player directly counter-clockwise of Povinnost becomes Povinnost\
 The deck is reshuffled and player starts again